Cloud Computing has covered a long path since it came into existence. Now, it’s not a question of whether you want cloud computing or not.

 - Microsoft Azure is having 54 regions worldwide & available in 140 countries across the world.

-- Amazon Web Services has a total of 66 availability zones with twelve more in its way.
+- Amazon Web Services has a total of 66 availability zones with twelve more on their way.

-- GCP is available in 20 regions across the world with three more in its way.
+- GCP is available in 20 regions across the world with three more on their way.